Worst-case iteration bounds for log barrier methods on problems with nonconvex constraints: Introduction

+There are few worst-case iteration bounds for nonconvex optimization with nonconvex constraints \cite{birgin2016evaluation,cartis2020strong,cartis2011evaluation,cartis2014complexity}.
+Moreover, despite the practical success of nonconvex IPM \cite{byrd2006knitro,vanderbei1999loqo,wachter2006implementation} there are no iteration bounds for these methods.
+While there has been theoretical work studying IPMs handling nonlinear constraints, most of this work focuses on superlinear convergence in regions close to local optima \cite{ulbrich2004superlinear,vicente2002local} or tends to show only that the method eventually converges \cite{byrd2000trust, chen2006interior, conn2000primal, gould2015interior, hinder2018one, wachter2005line} without giving explicit iteration bounds.

-However, there is relatively little theory studying nonconvex optimization with constraints.
-Important contributions in this area include the work of \citet*{ye1998complexity, bian2015complexity,haeser2017optimality}, who consider an affine scaling technique for general objectives with linear inequality constraints, i.e., $\cons_i$ are linear.
+There do not exist iteration bounds for IPMs with general constraints, however, there are results for the special case when the constraints are linear inequalities.
+In particular, \cite{bian2015complexity,haeser2019optimality,ye1998complexity} consider an affine scaling technique for general objectives with linear inequality constraints, i.e., $\cons_i$ are linear.
 At each iteration they solve problems of the form

 with $S = \diag(\cons(x))$.
-In this context, \citet*{haeser2017optimality} give an algorithm with an $\mathcal{O}(\mu^{-3/2})$ iteration bound for finding KKT points.
-This work is pertinent to ours, but the addition of nonconvex constraints and the use of a trust region method instead of affine scaling distinguish our work.
+In this context, \citet*{haeser2019optimality} give an algorithm with an $\mathcal{O}(\mu^{-3/2})$ iteration bound for finding KKT points.
+This work is pertinent to ours, but the addition of nonconvex constraints and the use of a trust-region method instead of affine scaling distinguish our work.

-Our motivation is to understand the performance of practical interior point methods, most of which tend to use an approach similar to ours.
-To see this relationship, observe that if we are at a feasible solution and set the dual variables to exactly satisfy perturbed complementarity ($y = \mu S^{-1} \ones$) then LOQO \cite{vanderbei1999loqo} and the one-phase IPM \cite{hinder2018one} both generate directions of the form

-for some $\delta > 0$ chosen such that $\grad^2 \barrier(x) + \delta \eye \succ 0$.
-There is a well-known duality between this modified Newton approach and the trust-region approach.
-In particular, for any $\delta > 0$ there exists some $r > 0$ such that the direction generated by \eqref{eq:LOQO} satisfies

-The reverse statement holds except in the hard case \cite[Chapter 4]{nocedal2006numerical}.
-Therefore, our algorithm can be viewed as an extremely simplified variant of LOQO, the one-phase IPM, or IPOPT \cite{wachter2006implementation}.
-There are major differences between our approach and practical methods: we ignore feasibility issues, our method is not primal-dual, we use a trust-region instead of adding $\delta \eye$ to the Hessian, and our algorithm require knowledge of Lipschitz constants.
-However, these differences should be viewed in context of our goal: to develop a prototypical algorithm that captures the essence of nonconvex interior point methods.

-While there has been theoretical work studying these practically successful log barrier methods with nonconvex constraints, most of this work tends to show only that the method eventually converges \cite{byrd2000trust, chen2006interior, conn2000primal, gould2002interior, hinder2018one, wachter2005line} without giving explicit iteration bounds, or focuses on superlinear convergence in regions close to local optima \cite{ulbrich2004superlinear,vicente2002local}.
-However, there has been analysis of other methods for optimization with nonconvex constraints using methods other than IPMs \cite{birgin2016evaluation,cartis2011evaluation,cartis2014complexity}.
-We compare with these results in Section~\ref{sec:comparison-with-existing-results}.